Lead Pastor of Compassion:

 Noah and his wife Michelle Schumacher are the proud parents of three children.
 Their family motto is, “Love big or go home.”They have a deep passion to serve others in discovering the wonder and mystery of following Jesus.
 A journey they say is far from easy but always good.

 Outside of pastoring Compassion, Noah is passionate about other nations in need.
 His passion has taken him around the world serving and training other believers in Central America, East Africa, and with the persecuted Church in the Middle East.
 In previous years, Noah was also a high school bible teacher at Lake Center Christian School in Uniontown, OH.
-He holds a Masters of Divinity degree from Ashland Theological Seminary and is currently a Doctoral student at Northern Seminary in Chicago, IL focusing on the study of the Historical Jesus and Early Judaism and how these two areas can breathe new life into the church of today.
+He holds a Masters of Divinity degree from Ashland Theological Seminary and is currently a Doctoral student at Northern Seminary in Chicago, IL focusing on the study of the Historical Jesus and Early Judaism and how these two areas can breathe new life into missions and church planting in todays church.

-Together, they envision a diverse and Spirit Filled gathering of people from all backgrounds being made whole and thriving in their pursuit of Jesus.
-Especially those who have been harmed by the Church and/or Christians, hoping that all may rediscover the hope of Christ and true community.
+Together, they envision a diverse and Spirit Filled gathering of people that resembles the church at Antioch in Acts 13.
+A church full of all backgrounds thriving in their pursuit of Jesus and being sent out to make disciples and plant churches.
+Noah and Michelle also hope that Compassion can be a place for those hurt by the church; rediscovering the hope of Christ and true community.
 Noah writes at NoahDSchumacher.com.